taishi-i/awesome-ChatGPT-repositories/README.md

  * [TransformerLens](https://github.com/transformerlensorg/transformerlens) - A library for mechanistic interpretability of GPT-style language models
  * [BetterOCR](https://github.com/junhoyeo/betterocr) - 🔍 Better text detection by combining multiple OCR engines (EasyOCR, Tesseract, and Pororo) with 🧠 LLM.
  * [viz-gpt](https://github.com/observedobserver/viz-gpt) - Make contextual data visualization with Chat Interface from tabular datasets.
 AI data visualization.
+ * [ChatIE](https://github.com/cocacola-lab/chatie) - The online version is temporarily unavailable because we cannot afford the key.
+You can clone and run it locally.
+Note: we set defaul openai key.
+If keys exceed plan and are invalid, please tell us.
+The response speed depends on openai. ( sometimes, the official is too crowded and slow)

 ## Langchain